MiFID II / Liechtenstein

 EU Mortgage Credit Directive

-The Directive 2014/17/EU on credit agreements for consumers relating to residential immovable property has been in force in the EU member states since 20 March 2014.
+The Directive 2014 / 17 / EU on credit agreements for consumers relating to residential immovable property has been in force in the EU member states since 20 March 2014.
+It creates a single legal framework for the granting of mortgage credit to consumers in the internal European market.
 As a member of the EEA, Liechtenstein is obliged to transpose this directive into national law.
-With the corresponding legislative process underway, it is expected to come into force in January 2020.
+The corresponding legislative process is underway; it is expected to come into force in January 2021.
 The directive serves to protect consumers taking out loans to buy residential property.
-Under the directive, the banks are subject to various obligations when granting a loan.
+Under the directive, the banks are subject to various requirements when granting a loan.
 These include, in particular, (pre-)contractual information requirements, creditworthiness assessment requirements and qualification requirements for bank employees involved in granting loans.

-LLB will implement the law in a timely manner.
-In 2019, the specialist departments and marketing and distribution units will incorporate the new provisions into the relevant processes.
+LLB is in the process of implementing the directive.
+The specialist departments and marketing and distribution units analysed the new provisions in 2019 and will incorporate them into the relevant processes in 2020.
 The advisory process, in particular, will be adjusted due to legal requirements.